moheenpatel/hotel-booking-cancellation-prediction-system/README.md

 The aim of this project is to develop a model that can accurately predict the likelihood of hotel room bookings being canceled.
 By analyzing historical data, the goal is to provide hoteliers with a tool that can identify bookings at risk of cancellation.
 This will enable them to implement proactive operational strategies to minimize resource wastage and financial losses.
 Ultimately, this project aims to improve customer satisfaction and operational efficiency in the hospitality industry.

 ## Information about the data source used in this project
-We have used below dataset for this project :
+I have used below dataset for this project :

 [**hotel_bookings.csv**](https://github.com/moheenpatel/hotel-booking-cancellation-prediction-system/blob/main/Data/hotel_bookings.csv)